pavel-hrdina/AdventureGame/docs/DOCUMENTATION.md

 4. **South:** The corridor ends in a dead end, but you notice a small alcove with a flickering torch and a pile of bones.

-**What would you like to do?**
+## **What would you like to do?**
----

 ### Quest Progression:

 As you navigate the dungeon, you’ll encounter various characters, obstacles, and enemies:

 - **Fellow Prisoners:**
-  *You stumble upon a fellow prisoner named Arin.
+  _You stumble upon a fellow prisoner named Arin.
 He’s been trapped here for days and is desperate for escape.
-He offers to share what he knows about the dungeon in exchange for your help.*
+He offers to share what he knows about the dungeon in exchange for your help._

 - **Enemies:**
-  *As you explore, you come across a **Shadow Wraith**, a dark figure that drifts silently through the corridor.
+  _As you explore, you come across a **Shadow Wraith**, a dark figure that drifts silently through the corridor.
 Its hollow eyes seem to peer into your very soul, and it blocks your path with an air of menace.
-To pass, you must either find a way to defeat it or evade its gaze.*
+To pass, you must either find a way to defeat it or evade its gaze._

 - **Ancient Relics:**
-  *You find a dusty tome on a ledge, filled with notes on the dungeon’s history.
+  _You find a dusty tome on a ledge, filled with notes on the dungeon’s history.
-  It hints at a hidden treasure and a way to bypass traps using specific incantations.*
+  It hints at a hidden treasure and a way to bypass traps using specific incantations._

 - **Finding the Key:**
-  *Deep within the dungeon, you learn from Arin that a **Dungeon Keeper** holds the key to the exit.
-The Keeper is a fierce creature that prowls the depths, and you will need to either confront it or find another way to get the key.*
+  _Deep within the dungeon, you learn from Arin that a **Dungeon Keeper** holds the key to the exit.
+The Keeper is a fierce creature that prowls the depths, and you will need to either confront it or find another way to get the key._

 ---